techgnosis/tanzu-gitops/README.md

 ### spring-petclinic
 [spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a canonical example of a Spring Boot app. spring-petclinic can use an external MySQL instance instead of its own in-memory DB.

+### Kubeapps
+Kubeapps is a GUI for Helm that makes it easy to fill out values for Helm charts

 ## Implementation Notes
 * I used an Ubuntu-based image instead of Alpine for the Concourse Helper image. musl behaves strangely sometimes.
 I was unable to run `ytt` in Alpine.
 This image is not being downloaded frequently so saving space is not a high priority.